Beef Enchiladas

 Cook for another 2 minutes, stirring frequently, then add the red bell pepper.

-Cook another 2-3 minutes, stirring frequently, then add the ground beef and cook, stirring continuously, until the ground beef is browned and cooked through.
+Cook another 2-3 minutes, stirring frequently, then add the ground beef, chili powder, cumin, cayenne, and jalapenos, and cook, stirring continuously, until the ground beef is browned and cooked through.

 Place a non-stick pan or griddle over medium-high heat.
 Working one at a time, place each tortilla on the pan for a few seconds on each side, turning frequently, until they are warm and softened.

-As each tortilla is warm and softened, fill them with 1/6th of the ground beef mixture and place in a 9x16 Pyrex pan or a cookie sheet (lined with aluminum foil for easy clean-up), seam or overlap side down.
+As each tortilla is warm and softened, fill them with 1/6th of the ground beef mixture and place in a 9x16 Pyrex pan or a cookie sheet (lined with aluminum foil for easy clean-up) or on two oven-proof plates, seam or overlap side down.

 As you fill the tortillas with the beef mixture and place them in the dish, line them up closely (touching) so that they cook evenly.

-Top with 1 Cup Enchilada Sauce and sprinkle the cheese over all.
+Top with 1 cup enchilada sauce (1/2 cup per serving) and sprinkle the cheese evenly over all.

 Place in the oven and cook for 12-15 minutes or until the cheese is melted and bubbly.